Girl meets girl at band camp. They fall in love

 High school bands aren't really a thing in the UK, and Natasha didn't play instruments, but she agreed, intrigued to see a slice of American high school life.

-When Natasha arrived at the Pennsylvania band camp, her American peers treated her like a celebrity.
+When Natasha arrived at the band camp, her American peers treated her like a celebrity.
 The campers flocked around her, asking her questions about England, intrigued to meet someone new and different.

-Among the crowd of Philadelphia band kids was Kyrie Huf.
+Among the crowd of Pennsylvania band kids was Kyrie Huf.
 Also 17, she was a senior in high school, juggling her studies with working two jobs, practicing trumpet and spending time with her then girlfriend.

 And although Kyrie was in a relationship, Natasha piqued her interest right away.